cetz-package/cetz/src/bezier.typ

 /// - c2 (vector): Control point 2
 /// - d  (float): Distance to shorten by
 /// - samples (int): Maximum of samples/steps to use
-/// - reposition (bool): If true, correct the start or end
-///   point, depending on
 /// -> (s, e, c1, c2) Shortened curve
 #let cubic-shorten(s, e, c1, c2, d, samples: 15) = {
   if d == 0 {